rishi1103/DiffMorpher/README.md

   --use_adain --use_reschedule --save_inter
 ```

+## Results

+The results can be found in the following pdf, along with dataset and implementation details: https://drive.google.com/drive/folders/1GKEDPHJZAfAIezL2PixeREHYsVmwAJgq?usp=drive_link

 ## MorphBench
 To evaluate the effectiveness of our methods, we present *MorphBench*, the first benchmark dataset for assessing image morphing of general objects.
 You can download the dataset from [Google Drive](https://drive.google.com/file/d/1NWPzJhOgP-udP_wYbd0selRG4cu8xsu4/view?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1J3xE3OJdEhKyoc1QObyYaA?pwd=putk).